noahgrant/resourcerer/docs/collection.md

 toJSON: Array<Object> ()
 ```

-Returns each model's data attributes in a new list.
+Returns each model's data attributes in a new array.

 ### Utility methods